Self defense: when the problem occurs, it’s too late to understand

 - Regularly do sparring sessions (read How to do sparring)

-- Perform not collaborative and / or improvised simulations (more about this later)
+- Perform not collaborative and / or improvised simulations (read How to simulate realistic self-defense scenarios)

 - Privilege what we are good at